LamLieu/Day-of-the-Year-Translator/README.md

 # Day of the Year Translator
 ## Starting Out with C++, Chapter 14 Programming Challenges #2 and #3.
-Assuming that a year has 365 days, write a class named DayOfYear that takes an inte- ger representing a day of the year and translates it to a string consisting of the month followed by day of the month.
+Assuming that a year has 365 days, write a class named DayOfYear that takes an integer representing a day of the year and translates it to a string consisting of the month followed by day of the month.
 For example,
 Day 2 would be January 2 .
 Day 32 would be February 1 .